 Discover Anglesey’s wildlife on a guided walk

-See flamingos, geese, otters and more at Llanelli Wetland Centre
+See flamingos, geese, otters and more at WWT Llanelli Wetland Centre

-Bite into the world’s rarest apple on Bardsey Island
+Bite into the world’s rarest apple on Ynys Enlli (Bardsey Island)

-The wild island of Bardsey is two miles off the tip of the Llŷn Peninsula, which already feels like the very edge of Wales.
+The wild island of Ynys Enlli (Bardsey Island) is two miles off the tip of the Llŷn Peninsula, which already feels like the very edge of Wales.
 Take the boat trip across the sound and discover a place steeped in history (it’s referred to as the burial place of 20,000 saints), smothered in eye-catching fauna that’s a magnet for seals and seabirds (including a breeding colony of 20,000 pairs of Manx shearwaters) and home to ‘the world’s rarest apple’, nurtured by monks over 1,000 years ago!
-You can stay overnight; the Bardsey Island Trust has nine self-catering properties available to rent.

 Learn about the littlest creatures at Dr Beynon’s Bug farm